apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 GPT Scraper costs $0.009 per processed page.
 This price also includes the cost of the OpenAI API.
 A free Apify account gives you $5 free usage credit each month, so you can scrape up to 555 pages for free.

+## Extended version

+If you are looking for a more powerful GPT Scraper where you can select GPT model you want to use and more, check out [Extended GPT Scraper](https://apify.com/drobnikj/extended-gpt-scraper).

 ## Usage

 To get started with GPT Scraper, you need to set up the pages you want to scrape using [**Start URLs**](#start-urls) and then set up instructions on how the GTP scraper should handle each page.
 For instance, a simple scraper to load the URL https://news.ycombinator.com/ and instruct GPT to extract information from it will look like this: